 The second wave of Dawn dolls in 1971 included three men: Gary, Ron and Van, plus Jessica the flight attendant and Longlocks with, you guessed it, long hair!
-Jessica had short side-parted blonde hair and Longlocks showed off her extra-long auburn center-parted hair that went below her waist.
+Jessica had short side-parted blonde hair (I need to add her to my collection so I don't have a photo of her) and Longlocks showed off her extra-long auburn center-parted hair that went below her waist.

-Also in 1971, the Head to Toe Dawn dolls were introduced.
-These cuties had a short bubble cut hairstyle with bangs and came with wigs; a floor-length fall, a sausage-curled ponytail, and a long braid.
+Also in 1971, Head to Toe Dawn was introduced.
+These cuties had a short bubble cut hairstyle with bangs and came with wigs; a floor-length fall, a sausage-curled ponytail and a long braid.
 Head to Toe dolls became so popular that in the following year, 1972, Head to Toe Angie and Head to Toe Longlocks were introduced.
 These dolls were inspired by Crissy and Velvet dolls who had hair that "grew" from the tops of their heads.
 I had Crissy and loved playing with her hair!

-Dawn had a plethora of other fun play sets too.
+Dawn had a plethora of fun play sets.
 The most popular set was 1970's Dawn's Fashion Show.
 Dawn and her friends sashayed down the battery-operated revolving stage.
 The girls could practice modeling the latest fashions on the runway.
 Dawn had an aqua Action Car that could do turns.
-Dawn's Beauty Parlor play set kept Dawn looking her best.
+Dawn's Beauty Parlor play set (see left photo) kept Dawn looking her best.
 Dawn also had a Music Box and the Dawn 'N Me Pocketbook which was a purse with a long gold shoulder chain.
 If Dawn was inserted correctly, her head peeked out from a sliding window on the front.

-The other collection that debuted in 1972 were the Dawn Modeling Agency dolls - these are among my favorites.
+The 1972 Dawn Modeling Agency dolls are among my favorites.
 There were five different dolls with unique hairstyles and fancy clothes that oozed glamour.
 Each model came with an evening bag, jewelry and a plastic portfolio that was color-coordinated to match their outfit.
 Each portfolio held a strip of 6 black and white photos of the model.

 Initially, Dawn dolls were very popular because Topper invested heavily in TV advertising, the dolls were easy for retailers to display, while the low price attracted the consumer.
 Also, at this time, Barbie sales weren't doing that great.
 She was suffering from an identity crisis and her quality wasn't as good as earlier years.
 Think Malibu Barbie vs Twist 'n Turn Barbie!